cronos2277/wordpress-plugin/README.md

 # WordPress Plugin
 This wordpress plugin was did while the treinaweb course, the code was commented in brazilian portuguese.
-I have been finish this curso before began studying github, this is the motive for few commits.
+I have been finish this before began studying github, this is the motive for few commits.